|

 dissonant music composed through digital noise.

-He contributed to formalize the "glitch" aesthetics with
+He contributed to formalize the "glitch" aesthetics with the all-instrumental

-Seven Tons For Free (Mego, 1996), a concerto for pulse signals,
+Seven Tons For Free (Mego, 1996).

 romantic symphony.

-The latter's sound ranged
+The sound ranges

 from very dense and noisy to subsonic and subliminal, running the gamut